alexanderswift/public-gigacom/testing_and_final_thoughts.md

 ##### Summary:

-I reckon the MacBook going downhill with a trailing wind can only do 940Mbps.
+I hope why you can see I stated these public speed test sites are an indication ONLY of your download speed but you've no idea whatelse is happening on the internet you share with millions of other users.
+However it shows that theres a need to tune or replace the APU2 pfSense firewall because it looks like it's hitting limits as described by TekLager in their artical '[How to fine-tune pfSense for 1Gbit throughput on APU2](https://teklager.se/en/knowledge-base/apu2-1-gigabit-throughput-pfsense/)' and ''[what hardware to buy for pfSense router in 2021](https://teklager.se/en/pfsense-hardware/)' I look to be hitting the single connection performance limits.

-###
+### AWS - Chasing 1Gb and I think we're going to need a bigger boat🦈;

-### AWS - Chasing 1Gb and we're going to need a bigger boat🦈;
+So befor I rush out and buy a bigger ~~boat~~ firewall I wanted to test with a host I know can do upwards of 10Gbps used a tool of my current day job and deployed an AWS EC2 instance and performed a test making my pfSense firewall the -s (server) and AWS the -c  (client) and vice-versa.

-**TEST1** - intra VLAN limit of the 1Gb trunk port hit.
+**TEST1** - EC2 as the -s (server) to test upload from the APU2 firewall.

 > ~~~
 > [ec2-user@ip-172-31-9-209 ~]$ iperf3 -s